LazerTechnologies/lazer-slack-usdc-tip-bot/docs/bot-setup-guide.md

 }
 ```

+Once your app is created, install it to your workspace.
+Remember you need to fund the admin wallet with some Base USDC or ETH to pay for gas fees when users tip each other.

+## Manual Setup Steps

 Create an app-level token with the `connections:write` scope and enable Socket Mode in your Slack app settings.
 This allows the bot to connect to Slack without needing a bot token.
 ![App token](./app-token.png)
 ![Socket mode](./socket-mode.png)